 To better understand how to treat asthma, it is important to understand what triggers its onset.
 Bronchospasm (contraction and tightening of the muscles surrounding the airway), inflammation and swelling narrow the path that air enters and leaves the lungs.

 - Changes in temperature

-One method of preventing or treating EIA is to change the environment in which you are exercising.
-For example, if you experience symptoms when exercising outdoors during high pollen counts, postpone the exercise until later in the day or exercise indoors.
-If you notice symptoms in cold, dry environments, try exercising in more humid conditions.
-Paying attention to, and avoiding the things that trigger your asthma attacks are the best methods for avoiding an attack.
+One method of preventing or treating EIA is to change the exercise environment.
+For example, if symptoms occur when exercising outdoors during high pollen counts, postpone the exercise until later in the day or exercise indoors.
+If symptoms occur in cold, dry environments, try exercising in more humid conditions.
+Paying attention to, and avoiding the things that trigger asthma attacks are the best methods for avoiding an attack.

 A variety of medications are available to prevent and treat the symptoms associated with an asthma attack.
 Speak with your doctor about the best medication to manage your symptoms and always follow the directions for use.

 Paradoxical Vocal Fold Motion Disorder: When It's Not Asthma